Helping you navigate

 - Integrity, motivation, and personal ethics

-If we approve your application, you’ll interview with a member of the Adler School faculty.
+If we approve your application, you’ll interview with a member of Adler University faculty.

 Acceptance of Admission

-The Director of Admissions will notify you of acceptance in writing.
+The Director of Admissions and Program Innovation will notify you of acceptance in writing.
 To complete the process, you must submit the applicable tuition deposit.

 If accepted for admission, you may receive transfer credit for graduate level courses previously taken at other accredited institutions.
-You must submit a transfer credit request to the Office of Admissions.
+You must submit a transfer credit request to the Office of Admissions upon admission to Adler University.
 A maximum of 12 credit hours may be transferred into an M.A. program.
+A maximum of 24 semester credits from pervious graduate level coursework that overlaps with the Psy.D. curriculum may be transferred into the Psy.D. program.

 Students wishing to transfer from other graduate programs must submit a letter from the dean of their previous program stating they are in good academic standing and free from academic or disciplinary inquiry or action.